dguzenko/newdocs/docs/zooitempro.md

 Layouts
 =======

-The ZOOitem Pro Layouts display the prefiltered Items with diferent styles and options but each of them use the same Filter and Order params that can be reviewed in the [Filter/Order Params](#filtering-params) doc.
+The ZOOitem Pro Layouts display the prefiltered Items with diferent styles and options but each of them use the same Filter and Order params that can be reviewed in the [Filter/Order Params section](#filter/order-params).

-Creating custom layouts is posible and recommended, more information can be found on the [Custom Layouts](#custom-layouts) doc.
+Creating custom layouts is posible and recommended, more information can be found on the [Custom Layouts section](#custom-layouts).

 Default layout
 --------------